astronomer/docs/astro/import-export-connections-variables.md

 :::tip

 If you use the Astro Environment Manager to [create connections](create-and-link-connections.md), instead of importing and exporting connections from Airflow, you can configure the CLI to automatically retrieve connection details from Astro when you're working locally.
-See [Work locally with Airflow connections hosted on Astro](cli/local-connections.md) to set up this configuration and learn more about how Astro stores and syncs connection information.
+See [Work locally with Apache Airflow® connections hosted on Astro](cli/local-connections.md) to set up this configuration and learn more about how Astro stores and syncs connection information.

 :::